-There are two basic types of allergies in mammals that can both cause minor to major skin irritations.
+There are two basic types of allergies in mammals that can cause major skin irritations.

 Our canine companions can develop a hypersensitivity to certain chemicals, molds, pollens, flea bites, topical medications, and other foreign substances that come in contact with the skin.
 This type of allergic reaction is known as contact dermatitis.
-For example, some dogs are allergic to flea bites, and can have flea dermatitis as a result.
+For example, some dogs are allergic to flea bites and can develop flea dermatitis as a result.

-In addition, if your dog has a food allergy or sensitivity, certain ingredients may later manifest in the form of itchy and irritated skin.
-The symptoms may be mild, such as extra licking on the paws, or severe such as hair loss or skin infections from persistent licking and scratching.
+If your dog has a food allergy or sensitivity, certain ingredients may later manifest in the form of itchy and irritated skin.
+The symptoms may be mild, such as extra licking on the paws, or severe, such as hair loss or skin infections from persistent licking and scratching.

 The symptoms of dog skin allergies can vary.
-They may come and go, as is the case with seasonal pollen allergies, or they may be chronic.
-Common symptoms include:
+They may come and go, as is the case with seasonal pollen allergies.
+Symptoms can also be chronic.

-* Excessive licking, scratching or biting a certain area
+- Excessive licking, scratching, or biting of a specific area

-It can be very difficult to diagnose exactly what substance your dog is allergic to.
-Although there are veterinary approved skin allergy tests, the list of potential allergens is practically infinite.
+It can be very difficult to diagnose exactly the substance your dog is allergic to.
+Although there are veterinary-approved skin allergy tests, the list of potential allergens is practically infinite.
 Determining what your pooch is having a reaction to can be a long process of trial and error.

 [Picture of dog flea allergy dermatitis below]